 Armed with their own passports, Fido, Felix and even ferrets are now as used to popping across the Channel as their masters.
 But will their travelling days soon be over?

 The rules governing animal movement depend on whether a country is in the EU – a “listed” country or an “unlisted” country.

-Currently, pet owners can take their dogs, cats and even ferrets, around the EU as long as they have a valid pet passport and are micro-chipped and vaccinated against rabies.
+Currently, pet owners can take their dogs, cats and ferrets around the EU as long as they have a valid pet passport and are micro-chipped and vaccinated against rabies.
 Pets belonging to non-EU owners, however, face more stringent conditions, including possible quarantine.

 There are no restrictions on pet rodents, rabbits, birds, invertebrates, amphibians and reptiles within the EU whereas non-EU rabbits need a rabies import licence and have to spend four months in quarantine.